 - Maintain a balance of calcium and phosphorous

-- Exercise at least 30 minutes, most days of the week
+- Exercise at least 30 minutes per day, most days of the week

 - Have regular check-ups with your doctor

 - Limit alcohol

 - Changes in urination: urinating at night, less often, or in smaller amounts; darker or foamy urine; blood in urine; or difficulty producing urine